xxc3nsoredxx/misc-utils/README.md

 ## only_required_firmware

-A bash script to filter the config file for the Gentoo package `sys-kernl/linux-firmware`.
+A bash script to filter the config file for the Gentoo package `sys-kernel/linux-firmware`.
 Parses the output of `modinfo` for each module given by `lsmod` for required firmware files.
 Re-emerges the package at the end.

-Requirements:
+### Requirements

  * Must be run as root
  * `savedconfig` USE flag for `sys-kernel/linux-firmware` is set